-Description of the Impact Duty Promotion of Healthy Eating in Schools (Section 1) Initially a significant level of promotional activity is already proposed by the Welsh Assembly Government as part of the Appetite for Life Action Plan and policies.
+Description of the Impact Duty inipast Promotion of Healthy Eating in Schools (Section 1) Initially a significant level of promotional activity is already proposed by the Welsh Assembly Government as part of the Appetite for Life Action Plan and policies.
 These are already accommodated in current Welsh Assembly Government budgets.
 It is also expected that schools and local authorities will develop imaginative ways of promoting healthy eating that incur negligible costs or may result in savings.
+Duty on Welsh Ministers in regard of the curriculum (section 2) Accommodated under current Welsh Assembly Government budgets.
 Duty of governing bodies to report (section 4) The duty on governing bodies is not intended to be onerous as it is included in current reporting structures.
-Functions of the Chief Inspector of Schools (section 5) An estimate of between £100,000 and £250,000 per annum was originally provided by Estyn.
+Functions of the Chief Inspector of Schools (section 5) An estimate of between £100,000 and £250,000 per annum has been provided by Estyn.
 The costs depend on the level of expert staff used during the inspection.
-However following subsequent discussion with Estyn, it was agreed that "the actions taken at maintained schools to promote healthy eating and drinking" could be inspected as part of the regular inspection regime and would not require the expertise of nutritionists.
-The costs of proceeding in this way are minimal.
+Reports by Welsh Ministers (section 6) Depends on the format adopted by Welsh Ministers but it is not intended to be onerous and should be met from current Welsh Assembly Government budgets.
 Requirement for a supply of free drinking water (section 8) Free water coolers were provided to 384 Communities First schools in Wales at a cost of £225,000.
 Theoretically, to provide water coolers to the other 1,500 schools in Wales would cost approximately £0.9 million but in practice some of these schools will already have accommodated the provision of free water.
 This is also a policy in Appetite for Life .
-The provision of mains water would be more sustainable and incur lower costs.
 Promotion of Meals in Schools and other educational establishments (Section 9) A significant level of activity is currently planned as part of the Appetite for Life Action Plan and will be funded by current budgets for example a commitment to promote and encourage the take up of school meals through a national and local marketing campaign The costs depend on the level of activity undertaken.
 This could range for example from distributing posters, sharing of good practice, guidance for schools to a national marketing campaign, or significant refurbishment of dining rooms and kitchen facilities.
 A specific revenue grant of £1.3 million was made available by the Welsh Assembly Government to local authorities in January 2007 to purchase kitchen/ dining room utensils/ equipment for schools.
 Some promotional activity will incur negligible costs only or be funded by savings in other areas.
-Local authorities to take reasonable steps to ensure take up of free school meals (section 9(2)) The Welsh Assembly Government is currently undertaking research to identify these costs.
-Local authorities to protect the identity of pupils receiving free school meals (section 10) The Welsh Assembly Government has already agreed the costs of introducing an electronic system for determining eligibility for free school meals.
+Local Education Authorities to take reasonable steps to ensure take up of free school meals (section 9(2)) The Welsh Assembly Government is currently undertaking research to identify these costs.
+Local Education Authorities to protect the identity of pupils receiving free school meals (section 10) The Welsh Assembly Government has already agreed the costs of introducing an electronic system for determining eligibility for free school meals.
 The Welsh Assembly Government says that it will also consider and develop cashless systems and that this should be linked with the ongoing national citizen smartcard infrastructure work.